-You can still make a stay at home night special.
+Who says you need to go out for a date?
+You can still make a stay-at-home night special.
 Tackle an art project together, curl up by the fire, have a themed movie night or try some new dishes out in the kitchen.
 Still, with all those wonderful winter activities waiting for you, you’ll probably do a bit of both staying in and going out to get the balance right.
 Whatever you do, enjoy yourself!

 Like this article?
 Pin it!